lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## [1] "hyperLOPIT-SIData-ms3-rep12-intersect.csv.gz"

-Note that the file is compressed (as indicated by the `gz`, for `gzip`, extension), and will be decompressed on-the-fly when read into R later on.
+Note that the file is compressed (as indicated by the `gz`, for `gzip`, extension), and will be decompressed on-the-fly when read into R.

 The spreadsheet that was deposited by the authors contains two headers, with the second header containing information about where the